mpickering/ghc-proposals/proposals/0000-extensions-th.rst

 Where ``qWithExts exts q`` indicates that when ``q`` is renamed, typechecked, and desugared (post-splicing), the extensions in ``exts`` will be toggled.
 If this were possible, it would be a far more flexible solution, since we wouldn't need to change ASTs at all (and indeed, this would be applicable to *any* computation which lives in ``Quasi``, and not just expressions, types, patterns, and declarations).
 However, I have not been successful in implementing such an idea, and I am doubtful that the staging of it all even makes this idea feasible.

 One of the problems that this is addressing (being able to toggle language extensions at a finer granularity) would almost certainly be better addressed by a solution outside of Template Haskell, which comes with its own set of downsides.
 But no one seems to have a particular (non-TH) syntax in mind in `the discussion in Trac #602 <https://ghc.haskell.org/trac/ghc/ticket/602>`_, so until that time comes, I believe we should have *some* kind of solution, and this happens to be one.

+An alternative is to use a representation from after the end of typechecking, for example, core expressions.
+This would side-step the issue entirely for typed quotations as no further checking of extensions would need to take place after splicing.

 Unresolved questions
 --------------------